 However, the skills of a ninja were passed down from generation to generation.
 If a father were a ninja, then he would likely train his son or daughter to be one, too.

 In Japan, museums focus on ninja history and lifestyle.

-- Ninja Museum of Igaryū – The museum features the tools of the trade, demonstrations, and residence.
+- Ninja Museum of Igaryū – The museum features the tools of the trade, demonstrations, and residences.